Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-director.md

   Given: foot-fall counter maintains real-time count of people inside hospital
          and count of total parking spaces

-  When: number of vehicles in parking can be estimated as
+  When: number of vehicles in parking are estimated as
         number of persons inside by 2

   Then: if the number is less than 20% of total parking spaces